Vue Storefront is now Alokai! Learn More

 To use a custom query, pass the custom query descriptor as the second argument to the method.
 The descriptor contains the custom query name and its metadata.

-In our example, we're fetching basic user profile and using the custom GraphQL query from the previous example.
+In our example, we're fetching a basic user profile and using the custom GraphQL query from the previous example.

 Overwriting the default response interface